-Fresh Air Farms is a start-up company based in Portland, Oregon that will grow delicious, fresh, safe, and nutritious local produce year-round in sustainable, high-technology greenhouses.
-At this stage, we have built our team, established customer contacts, and have begun the site selection process.
+Fresh Air Farms, Inc. is a start-up company based in Portland, Oregon that will grow delicious, fresh, safe, and nutritious local produce year-round in sustainable, high-technology greenhouses.
+At this stage, we have built our team, finalized our business plan, established an on-call team of industry experts, begun customer relationships, and have begun the site selection process.
 Fresh Air Farms plans to begin growing and shipping produce in 2014.

 Our vision is to become recognized as the preferred source of local produce and one of the world’s best run companies.
 We will utilize leading-edge management systems and the latest technologies to provide the highest quality products and customer service while striving to create a company that improves the environment and strengthens the local economy.

 Fresh Air Farms will build the first site consisting of two million square feet of greenhouse space producing over 20 tons of fresh fruits and vegetables daily while creating over 275 new jobs and adding $40 million in sales per year to the local economy.

 Fresh Air Farms will spend the first five years developing the first site in Portland and then will build a duplicate site near other cities every two years thereafter.
 Full time employment is projected to be over 2,000 jobs at nine sites with total sales of $275 million by year 20.

 Commercial-Scale Local Greenhouses